mosaicml/composer/composer/algorithms/low_precision_groupnorm/README.md

  `Natural Language Processing`, `Math Equivalent`

 Low Precision GroupNorm forces `torch.nn.GroupNorm` modules to run in float16 or bfloat16 precision, improving utilization.
-This should not affect final convergence values, but in rare cases may cause loss spikes.
+This should not affect final model quality, but in rare cases may cause loss spikes.

 ## How to Use
-Low Precision GroupNorm wraps `torch.nn.GroupNorm`, forcing the module to run in a lower precision if you have autocast enabled.
-This depends on the `precision` argument passed to Trainer, with
-`precision='amp_fp16'` corresponding to `torch.float16` and `precision='amp_bf16'` corresponding to `torch.bfloat16`.

-This algorithm will have no effect if you are running in `fp32` or `fp16` mode.

 ### Functional Interface